Last Update: February 2022

 use the “Page Contents” button to navigate this travel guide

-Krabi is the name of a Thai province as well as the province capital and also of the river that flows through it.
-The province has some of the most sought after tourist destinations in Thailand: Koh Phi Phi, Koh Lanta, Ao Nang, Railay and part of Phang Nga Bay to name a few.
-Less known, but still popular Islands like Koh Jum, Koh Sri Boya, Koh Yao Noi and Yai are also a part of Krabi province.
+Krabi is the name of a Thai province in the South, as well as the province capital and also of the river that flows through it.
+The province includes some of the most sought after tourist destinations in Thailand, as well as a few hidden gems.

-Picture massive karst rock hills covered in bright green vegetation on one side and rugged steep drops on the other and you will know what Krabi looks like.
+Picture massive limestone hills, covered in bright green vegetation on one side and rugged steep drops on the other and you will know what Krabi looks like.
 Now, think of mangrove lined waterways with crystal clear waters and it’s also Krabi.
 Next, imagine turquoise colored shoreline with endless white beaches, bordered by green leafy trees and yes, it’s Krabi too.
-Krabi has it all.